Sonic Drive-In: Employee relations and opportunities

+In 2020, Sonic added a tipping feature via the online ordering app.
+In 2021, Sonic added an option to tip at the stalls.

 Sonic Beach

 In June 2011, the first location under the name Sonic Beach was opened in Homestead, Florida.
-A second location, opened in Fort Lauderdale, Florida, in November 2011, lacked drive-in stalls due to its beach-side location.
+A second location, opened in Fort Lauderdale, Florida, in November 2011, lacked drive-in stalls due to its beachside location.
 Both locations included outdoor seating and flatscreen televisions, but have since closed.
 A third location was opened in Miami Gardens.
 The fourth location was opened January 2014 in Lauderhill.

 Along with the traditional menu items, Sonic Beach offered several new items, including popcorn shrimp, Philly cheesesteaks, and pulled pork sandwiches.
 Sonic Beach serves beer and wine.
 Remaining locations have been rebranded under the traditional Sonic name, although retaining the Sonic Beach logo.

 Advertising

 Sonic ran its first television advertisement in 1977.
-During the early 1980s, actor Tom Bosley was featured in the company's commercials.
 One of the company's most memorable advertising campaigns, which ran from 1987 to 1993, featured Frankie Avalon.
 In May 1999, the company began a new campaign featuring the character Katie the Carhop.

 Sonic was also involved with NASCAR.
-The company contracted with Richard Childress Racing in late 2000 to be an associate sponsor for Dale Earnhardt, Sr. during the 2001 NASCAR Winston Cup Series season.
-After Earnhardt was killed on the last lap of the Daytona 500, the company continued its sponsorship with his replacement driver Kevin Harvick, through the end of the 2003 season.
+The company contracted with Richard Childress Racing in late 2000 to be an associate sponsor for Dale Earnhardt Sr. during the 2001 NASCAR Winston Cup Series season.
+After Earnhardt died in an accident at the 2001 Daytona 500, the company continued its sponsorship with his replacement driver Kevin Harvick, through the end of the 2003 season.
 Sonic returned to NASCAR several years later to sponsor Sam Hornish Jr. and Richard Petty Motorsports in 2015.

 In 2004, the company became more widely known nationally by advertising in television markets hundreds of miles from its nearest franchise.
 Improvisational actors T. J. Jagodowski and Peter Grosz became known to American television viewers from their "Two Guys" series of commercials.
 Similar series of ads for the company have featured other duos of improvisational performers, including Molly Erdman and Brian Huskey, Katie Rich and Sayjal Joshi, and Emily Wilson and Tim Baltz.
 In 2010, national auditions were held and a new series of commercials began airing, some of which featured carhops from Wisconsin and Austin, Texas.
 In 2012 the "Two Guys" returned to the company's television ads.
 In 2018 Sonic supplemented their "Two Guys" commercials with complementary "Two Gals" commercials.
 The "Two Gals" are played by Ellie Kemper and Jane Krakowski.
 In 2020, Sonic shifted their "Two Guys" campaign to a new campaign known as "Everyday People" with the same formula but with families instead of guys.

 Slogans used by Sonic over the years include: